South Dakota Court Records

 What are Criminal Court Records?

-The contents of criminal court records vary from case to case, depending on the nature of the crime, as well as their progressions and outcomes.
+The contents of criminal court records vary from case to case, depending on the nature of the crime and its progression and outcomes.
 In South Dakota, a typical criminal court record may include the following documents:

 - Arrest warrant